 The Fjords are probably the most famous natural attractions in the country but the south island is loaded with attractions for nature lovers to enjoy.

 The west coast is covered in a temperate lush rainforest which ferns and mosses growing on the trees.
 The east coast is a dramatic contrast to the west coast but I think it is equally beautiful just less rugged.
 The highlights of the east coast are rolling hills, calm harbors, seaside towns, springtime colors, unusual rock formations and scenic ocean views.

 The South Island is the place for people that really like to spend time in nature but also enjoy relaxing in quaint seaside towns.

 Although New Zealand is a relatively small country it has an unexpected amount of amazing nature.
 There is so much to see that it will take you several trips just to see all of the different types of nature that New Zealand has to offer.
 The following is a brief descriptions of the different types of nature that can be seen in New Zealand.

-• Fiords – The fiord region of the South Island is where the mountains meets the Tasman Sea.
-The steep, densely forested mountains drop into the sea providing an amazing picture of the blue water meeting the green mountains that rise up to the snowy peaks.
-The region has been designated as Fordland National Park and has three fiords – Milford Sound, xxx and xxx.
+- Fjords – The fiord region of the South Island is where the Southern Alps meets the Tasman Sea.
+The region has been designated as Fjordland National Park and has three fiords – Milford Sound, Dusky Sound and Doubtful Sound.

-• Unusual Rock Formations – New Zealand has two unusual rock formations that I really can’t describe but I will be making posts on them.
-They are the Pancake rocks and the xxx boulders.
+- Unusual Rock Formations – New Zealand has two unusual rock formations that I really can’t describe but I will be making posts on them.
+They are Punakaiki (Pancake rocks) and the Moeraki boulders.